MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 ## Hosting your documentation

 ### Read The Docs
-We recommend hosting your  documentation on [Read The Docs](https://readthedocs.org/).
+We recommend hosting your  documentation on [Read The Docs].
 With this service, you can enable the building of your documentation every time you push to your repository.

-Go to the [Read the Docs](https://readthedocs.org/) website.
+Go to the [Read The Docs] website.
 Log in with your GitHub username and hook the repository to ReadTheDocs.
 Push to the repository, or trigger a build on the site.
 Because of the recent switch from `master` to `main`, you may get an error that your build has failed.
-In order to fix this, click "Admin" in the menu, then on the side bar click "Advanced Settings".
+In order to fix this, click "Admin" in the menu, then on the sidebar click "Advanced Settings".
 Under "Default branch" choose "main".
 Trigger a build again after making this change.

 Unfortunately, your documentation build will fail again.
 This is because we need our dependencies installed on RTD.
 There is another file the CookieCutter has added which we must now modify.
-Add your dependencies (numpy and matplotlib) to `docs/requirements.yaml`.
+Add your dependencies (NumPy and Matplotlib) to `docs/requirements.yaml`.
 You should also add `sphinx-autoapi` under `pip only installs`.
 Your `requirements.yaml` will look like this: